-The Beyond the Grid Fund for Africa (BGFA) is launching the first call for proposals (BGFA1) inviting interested off-grid energy service providers (ESPs) to compete for funding.
-BGFA1 aims to incentivise ESPs to scale up innovative sustainable businesses and thereby accelerate access to affordable and clean off-grid energy for customers in peri-urban and rural areas of Burkina Faso, Liberia and Zambia.
+Beyond the Grid Fund for Africa (BGFA) is launching its third call for proposals (BGFA3) inviting interested off-grid energy service providers (ESPs) to compete for funding.
+BGFA3 aims to incentivise ESPs to scale up innovative sustainable businesses and thereby accelerate access to affordable and clean off-grid energy for customers in peri-urban and rural areas of Uganda.